aosabook/500lines/search-engine/README.md

 that would allow us to
 index up to 400 gigabytes
 in only two passes.
-With this engine's current primary segment size of about 13 megabytes compressed, indexing about 100 megabytes uncompressed, this strategy only scales up to 200 gigabytes.
+With this engine’s current primary segment size of about 13 megabytes compressed, indexing about 100 megabytes uncompressed, this strategy only scales up to 200 gigabytes.

-Since we're restricting ourselves to essentially sequential access for efficiency, the filesystem interface is very simple.
+Since we’re restricting ourselves to essentially sequential access for efficiency, the filesystem interface is very simple.